Social Policy Research Initiative

 In addition to the general call for proposals through SPRI, J-PAL has occasionally released special requests for proposals focused on certain topics.
 Historically, these have included education technology and work of the future.
-Currently, there is a special RFP on homelessness that closes on April 1, 2019.
+Currently, J-PAL North America is hosting a special RFP on homelessness.

 While SPRI accepts proposals across a broad range of social policy areas, please note that J-PAL North America has separate initiatives for several specific sectors; J-PAL NA has a U.S. Health Care Delivery Initiative (HCDI) that funds projects on health and health care topics via the HCDI RFP, an Education, Technology, and Opportunity Initiative (ETOI) that funds projects on ed tech topics via the ETOI RFP, and a Work of the Future Initiative that funds projects related to the changing nature of work via the Work of the Future RFP.